 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-- Pro app kept switching to free plan
+- Pro plan glitches and switches to free plan

 - Misleading no-logs policy claims